 You can also visit our videos page that introduces SSEF courses, products and research programs.

-The Swiss Gemmological Institute, part of the Swiss Foundation for the Research of Gemstones (SSEF: Schweizerische Stiftung für Edelstein-Forschung) was founded by trade organisations (UBOS: Union de la Bijouterie et Orfèvrerie Suisse) in 1974 and works independently on a scientific basis.
+The Swiss Gemmological Institute is part of the Swiss Foundation for the Research of Gemstones (SSEF: Schweizerische Stiftung für Edelstein-Forschung) and works independently on a scientific basis.
+The SSEF foundation was founded by trade organisations (UBOS: Union de la Bijouterie et Orfèvrerie Suisse) on August 22nd 1972.

 This Foundation comes under the aegis of the Swiss Federal Department of Home Affairs.
-The SSEF is supervised by a foundation board with the members: M.A.
-Christen (President, Bern), Charles Abouchar (Geneva), Bernhard Berger (Geneva), Niklaus Bieri, Horst Edenhofer, Martin Häuselmann (Bern), Adrian Meister (Zürich), Nicky Pinkas (Geneva) and Ronny Totah (Geneva).
+The SSEF is supervised by a foundation board with the members: Martin Häuselmann (President, Bern), Charles Abouchar (Geneva), Walter Balmer (Bern), Horst Edenhofer, Adrian Meister (Zürich), Christophe Stucki (Geneva), Frederic Torroni (Geneva), Ronny Totah (Geneva) and Melissa Wolfgang Amenc (Geneva).
 The laboratory is directed by Dr. M.S.
 Krzemnicki.